aendie/SkyAlmanac-Py3/README.md

 The 'fancyhdr' LaTeX package is now used to format header and footer lines on a page.
 This is a more professional solution with added features.
 Footer lines now contain left-, center- and right-justified text.

-BUGFIX (solved here and in PyPI sfalmanac 1.9):
+BUGFIX (solved here and in PyPI skyalmanac 1.9):
 Previously execution could hang when aborting a multiprocessing task (in nautical.py or eventtables.py) on entering Ctrl-C to kill all processes.

 **UPDATE: Sep 2022**